-How Do search by image in Google?
-Reverse image search is all about finding information present over the cyberspace.
+Reverse image search is all about finding information present in cyberspace.
 Everyone from somewhere somehow is connected to the internet, either they use a social or a business network over the internet, or they are tagged in group photos.
 Almost no one is invisible to the internet except for the people who are still unknown to this world, and these people won’t reach us over this worldwide network unless they have the knowledge and a connection.
-People who use the internet using various applications that are connected to the search engines.
+People who use the internet use various applications that are connected to search engines.

 These search engines index all the images, profiles and any related information on its servers.